AdobeDocs/audience-manager.en/help/using/c-integration/openx-destination.md

 Set up OpenX as a destination and send Audience Manager segment data to that platform.

-## OpenX as an Audience Manager Destination {#topic_8CCCC636615B441E8899AB98745808C7}

-Set up OpenX as a destination and send Audience Manager segment data to that platform.

 >[!NOTE]
 >
 >For onsite ad server targeting only.